swagtop/gol/README.md

 The universe of the game contains $2^{32} \times 2^{32}$ unique cells.
 It is donut shaped, such that structures - like gliders - emerge from the opposite side of the universe when reaching the end.
 The game keeps track of which cells are alive by storing the coordinates of live cells in a hash set.
 When cells are given life or killed, their coordinates are simply inserted into or removed from the hash set.

-When compiling, I recommend that you use `cargo run --release`, as the performance enhancements in release mode makes the program much nicer to use.
-If you'd like to run a performance benchmark, add the `benchmark` arg to the binary or cargo command.
+Remember to compile in release mode: `cargo run --release`.
+If you'd like to run a performance benchmark, add the `benchmark` to the binary or cargo command.

 ## Interactions

-Here are some ways to interact with the game:
+Here are some ways to interact with gol:

 | Input                    | Action                                |
 | :----------------------- | :------------------------------------ |